On the Heights of Despair: Background

 On the Heights of Despair was written in a bout of depression and insomnia, conditions from which Cioran suffered throughout his life: "I've never been able to write otherwise than in the midst of the depression brought about by my nights of insomnia.
 For seven years I could barely sleep.
 I need this depression, and even today before I sit down to write I play a disk of Gypsy music from Hungary."
 The book's title derives from a phrase that was commonly used in Romanian newspapers of the period to begin the obituaries of suicides, e.g. "On the heights of despair, young so-and-so took his life...".

-At the time of writing On the Heights of Despair, Cioran was sympathetic to National Socialism.
+At the time of writing On the Heights of Despair, Cioran was sympathetic to Nazism.
 He expressed support for the Night of the Long Knives, which occurred in the same year that the book was published.
-Despite this, On the Heights of Despair expresses attitudes which are contrary to National Socialist philosophy.
+Despite this, On the Heights of Despair expresses attitudes which are contrary to Nazi philosophy.

 The cover of the book's English edition is a detail of the Temptation of Saint Anthony, as painted on the Isenheim Altarpiece by Matthias Grünewald.
 The image depicts monstrous demons who are attacking the saint.